annecss/2022WeavingCompositionThesis/WorksCited.md

 This work is a solid introduction to the overlooked role of parent-child relarionships in the moral and social universe of the _Iliad_.
 ## - Losh, Elizabeth M. (Elizabeth Mathews), editor., and Jacqueline, editor.
 Wernimont.
 Bodies of Information : Intersectional Feminism and Digital Humanities Elizabeth Losh and Jacqueline Wernimont, Editors.
 Debates in the Digital Humanities.
 University of Minnesota Press, 2018. https://search-ebscohost-com.holycross.idm.oclc.org/login.aspx?direct=true&db=cat06787a&AN=chc.b3120488&site=eds-live&scope=site.
 ## - Wace, A. J. B. "Weaving or Embroidery?"
 American Journal of Archaeology 52, no. 1 (1948): 51-55.
 Accessed March 31, 2021. doi:10.2307/500552.
-clears up a point of confusion and dsaved me from embarrasing error
+clears up a point of confusion and saved me from embarassing error